eReuse/devicehub-django/README.md

 ## Installation

+Assuming a host with debian stable

 ### Quickstart

-For a quick start with dummy data, DeviceHub can be run directly with docker.
+For a quick start with dummy data in localhost, DeviceHub can be run directly with docker.
 To do so, from the root of the project run:

 ```bash
 ./docker-reset.sh
 ```

+Note that everytime you perform the `docker-reset.sh` script, all data is lost.

 Also there is a demo running in http://demo.ereuse.org/.
-The token for accessing the instance will be always: `token=5018dd65-9abd-4a62-8896-80f34ac66150`, but the instance will be reset every day a t 4 am.
+The token for accessing the instance will be always: `token=5018dd65-9abd-4a62-8896-80f34ac66150`, but the instance will be reset every day at 4 am.

+For production needs, review and change .env file properly

 ## Running from baremetal